rbdlabhaifa/simulatorMapping/README.md

 ### 5. Run runSimulator:
-- run `./exe/runSimulator` from the `build` folder in order to use the simulator within the model pay attention to the prints - you will need to press enter from the console in order to start running the simulator
+- run `./exe/runSimulator` from the `build` folder in order to use the simulator within the model pay attention to the prints - you will need to press tab from the model viewer in order to start running the simulator

 ## Optional advanced stages:
 ### 6. localize on your own map: